 1. Wire Harness Manufacturers—Accurate Testing System

 The manufacturer needs to conduct rigorous testing on the cables and wire harness assemblies.
 That is necessary for every order.
-Performing both visual and electrical inspection can prevent any errors in the future.
+Performing both visual and electrical inspections can prevent any errors in the future.
 That will also ensure greater accuracy of the system.

-Ensure that the company has the experience and ability for the testing before you order.
+Ensure that the company has the experience and ability for testing before you order.
 They should also have the necessary testing equipment for physical and electrical examination.

 Here, the company can make use of pre-programmed test boards.
 They can program these test boards with the electrical requirements of the project.

-The company should also be able to show the test reports of all the electronic wire harness made by them.
+The company should also show the test reports of all the electronic wire harnesses made by them.

 These are some of the tests manufacturers use: